rkt/rkt/Documentation/commands.md

 #### Accessing logs via journalctl

-To get the logs of a running pod, you need to get the pod's machine name.
+To read the logs of a running pod, get the pod's machine name from `machinectl`:
-You can use machinectl:

 ```
 $ machinectl